pinecone-io/pinecone-vercel-starter/README.md

 Incorporating Vercel's AI SDK into our application will allow us easily set up the chatbot workflow and utilize streaming more efficiently, particularly in edge environments, enhancing the responsiveness and performance of our chatbot.

 By the end of this tutorial, you'll have a context-aware chatbot that provides accurate responses without hallucination, ensuring a more effective and engaging user experience.
-Let's get started on building this powerful tool.
+Let's get started on building this powerful tool ([Full code listing](https://github.com/pinecone-io/pinecone-vercel-example/blob/main/package.json)).

 ## Step 1: Setting Up Your Next.js Application